rokbenko/ai-playground/langchain-tutorials/2-TUI_LangGraph_agent_memory/README.md

 ## 📽️ Demonstration 📽️

+### Without Tavily tool

-An example of a question where the agent doesn't need to use the Tavily tool (the goal is for the agent to know what's the user's name — the answer is Bob):
+An example of a question where the agent doesn't need to use the Tavily tool to give an answer.
+The goal is for the agent to know what's the user's name — the answer is Bob:

 ![Demonstration of a question where the agent doesn't need to use the Tavily tool](https://github.com/rokbenko/ai-playground/blob/main/langchain-tutorials/2-TUI_LangGraph_agent_memory/demonstration_no_tools.gif)

+### With Tavily tool

-An example of a question where the agent does need to use the Tavily tool (the goal is for the agent to know what we want to know about New York — the answer is weather):
+An example of a question where the agent does need to use the Tavily tool to give an answer.
+The goal is for the agent to know what we want to know about New York — the answer is weather:

 ![Demonstration of a question where the agent does need to use the Tavily tool](https://github.com/rokbenko/ai-playground/blob/main/langchain-tutorials/2-TUI_LangGraph_agent_memory/demonstration_tools.gif)